containers/buildah/install.md

     go-md2man
 ```

-The build steps for Buildah on SUSE / openSUSE are the same as Fedora, above.
+The build steps for Buildah on SUSE / openSUSE are the same as for Fedora, above.

 ### Ubuntu